 The sweet flavor of Kudzu, although it may not be evident to the taste buds, is most certainly evident in how the body responds to this herb.
 Sweet nourishes or strengthens and it has a natural affinity for the digestive organs that TCM calls the Spleen and Stomach.
-So adding a gentle sweet flavor (as opposed to the unnatural sweetness of something like a soda) can add some strength to the digestive organs thus regulating their functions that were compromised by excessive alcohol intake.
+So adding a gentle sweet flavor, (as opposed to the unnatural sweetness of something like a soda), can add some strength to the digestive organs, thus regulating their functions that were compromised by excessive alcohol intake.
 Biomedicine says that alcohol damages the linings of the stomach and intestines.
 This will give rise to abdominal pain, nausea, and vomiting.
-TCM says that the damp-heat of alcohol damages the Stomach and Liver which result in much the same problems as described by the biomedical explanation.
-Dampness is something that commonly collects in the Stomach giving rise to nausea and vomiting.
+TCM says that the damp-heat of alcohol damages the stomach and liver which results in many of the same problems as described by the biomedical explanation.
+Dampness is something that commonly collects in the stomach giving rise to nausea and vomiting.

 All in all, Kudzu is a benign herb with no observed toxicity, its actually a food commonly served in some Asian cuisines.
-It's works perfect in our Formulated Hangover Joe's Get Up & Go in helping aid in the relief of a hangover.
-Hangover Joe's is the nations leading Hangover Recovery Shot.
+It works perfect in our Formulated Hangover Joe's Get Up & Go in helping aid in the relief of a hangover.
+Hangover Joe's is the nation's leading Hangover Recovery Shot.